moathbdour/Wireframe-And-Mockup-project/README.md

 # Wireframe-And-Mockup-project
-these are wireframes and mockups for my first project which is a news website called "Jaras news"
+These are wireframes and mockups my team and me drown them for our first project which is a news website called "Jaras news" .